Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 If you go for that strategy you need to keep a *Fire totem* and a *Thunder totem* for shaman ability, you will want a mana card (*Sou [ANCIENT]*, *Souls priestess/guardian*, *Wizard III*) and then the 4th card is up to you, here are the options :
 - *Melgaroth* for extra burns and occasionnaly shields if enemies crit too hard for *circular shield*
-- *Beast emperor [BEASTMAN]* if you play 1st class bonus
+- *Beast emperor [BEASTMAN]* if you play 1st class bonus, it can also be your mana card and leave space for another 4th card
 - *Sou [ANCIENT]* for extra mana if it isn't you mana card already
 - *V01-B01 [ROBOT]* for extra mana, and res
 - *Seeker of the light* for debuff protection and heal
 - *Dhorion [ANCIENT]* for armor
 - *Azahr [ANCIENT]*, you can keep it on the side to bring back a daze or immune from your exile at a crucial moment, but *Azahr [ANCIENT]* decks tend never to go down to 4 cards
+- a shield card like *Apprentice Guard* for extra occasional shields
-- a card inflicting weak, you can keep your base *Mage* if you don't have enough money to remove it, you can use *Magic leaf* which will also give some free mana cards and leave a *dark sigil* option, or you can use any of the cards inflicting weak to all enemies
+- a card inflicting weak, you can keep your base *Mage* if you don't have enough money to remove it, you can use *Magic leaf* which will also give some free mana cards and leave a *Dark sigil* option, or you can use any of the cards inflicting weak to all enemies
 - nothing, I mean no non exile card, this lets you keep an immune or daze on the side for safety or further use (to prevent debuff or crit for example)

 You will have to have a couple exile cards on the side, because you need at least 6 cards and you probably will need some stuff early before you can get to that build.
 Res, immunes, daze and mana cards are all nice.
 This strategy becomes harder to pull off once the first fights get too hard and you need to get more non exile cards to survive early.